vuestorefront/vue-storefront/packages/core/docs/commercetools/use-user-order.md

-# `useUserOrders`
+# `useUserOrder`

 ## Features

-`useUserOrders` composable is responsible, as it's name suggests for interactions with user's order history from your eCommerce.
+`useUserOrder` composable is responsible, as it's name suggests for interactions with user's order history from your eCommerce.

 ## API